bhklab/PredictIO-UV-Dist/data/rawdata/README.md

 ## Purpose

-This directory is reserved for **immutable raw data files** that serve as the original input to the analysis pipeline.
+This directory is reserved for **immutable raw data files** that serve as the original input to the distributed univariable analysis pipeline.
 These files are not tracked by Git and must be obtained separately to ensure full reproducibility.

 ---